-Moira Morrison is pleased to take on the role of Musical Director with Voces Inauditae following the May 2018 concert.
+Moira Morrison is pleased to take on the role of Musical Director with Voces Inauditae from May 2018 onwards.
 Moira has a passion for getting people singing and making music visible.
 She is an experienced conductor, composer and vocal animateur and leads singing projects across the county.
-She was chorus master for the Lammermuir Festival production of Noyes Fludde in 2016, assistant to Sian Edwards, and looks forward to working on the newly commissioned Opera for the 2018 Lammermuir festival.
+She was chorus master for the Lammermuir Festival production of Noyes Fludde in 2016, assistant to Sian Edwards, conducted a newly commissioned Opera for the 2018 Lammermuir festival.
 For Haddo Arts festival 2017 she coached and directed 120 singers and a youth orchestra for a Snape Maltings Friday Afternoon project as well as composing the title song for the event ‘A Song for Haddo’.
 Through the Youth Music Initiative she has composed and delivered 9 original singing projects in over 50 Scottish schools.

 Moira directs Dunbar Voices youth choir, teaches musicianship for the National Youth Choir of Scotland and devises and delivers bespoke singing and musicianship workshops.
 She sings with the contemporary composers choir Voces Inaudite.
 Previous choirs Moira has worked with include: Newcastle Bach Choir, The Lemington Male Voice Choir, Stagecoach Choir Northeast and the Pongos Youth Choir.